esoterra/wow/README.md

 ```

 In this scenario initializing
-* Detects the `wow.kdl` config file
+* Detects the `wow.toml` config file
 * Pulls `ba:wasm-tools@1.2`
 * Creates `~/.wow/shims/wasm-tools` shim

 ## Using commands

-Once you've installed wow and initialized your workspace, you can call the defined tools using the names you specified in your `wow.kdl` file.
+Once you've installed wow and initialized your workspace, you can call the defined tools using the names you specified in your `wow.toml` file.

 ```bash
 $ wasm-tools component new my-core.wasm -o my-component.wasm